starryeyez024/patternfly-atomic/README.md

 ___

-Built with :heart: by the [PattrenFly Community](https://www.patternfly.org/community/) and supported by the Red Hat UXD Team.
+Built with :heart: by the [PatternFly Community](https://www.patternfly.org/community/) and supported by the Red Hat UXD Team.